Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 the first is the pointer which holds generic GTK functionality, in this case, it will offer everything that the inherited classes provided, as well as the implemented interfaces.
-The second ListEntry is the implementation which will refer to the XML template.
+The second ListEntry is the implementation which will refer to the XML template visualized in @implementation_xml.

 #figure(
 sourcecode(